FederalIn Committee

 How This Might Impact Your Business

-Pharmaceutical companies using AI for drug discovery would need to ensure their molecular and clinical trial datasets meet new federal standards
+Pharmaceutical and biotech companies using AI for drug discovery would need to convert their biological datasets to new NIST standards once published

 What Should You Do